ipfs-shipyard/ipfs-provider/README.md

 This module tries to connect to IPFS via multiple providers, in order:

-- `webext` looks for an instance in the [background page of a WebExtension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/extension/getBackgroundPage) (not used on regular web).
+- `webext` looks for an instance in the [background page of a WebExtension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/extension/getBackgroundPage) (used only in browser extensions, not regular pages).
 - [`window.ipfs`](https://github.com/ipfs-shipyard/ipfs-companion/blob/master/docs/window.ipfs.md) proxy in the current page (provided by the [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) browser extension).
 - [`js-ipfs-http-client`](https://github.com/ipfs/js-ipfs-http-client) with either a user provided `apiAddress`, the current origin, or the default address (`/ip4/127.0.0.1/tcp/5001`).
 - [`js-ipfs`](https://github.com/ipfs/js-ipfs) spawns an in process instance of IPFS (**disabled by default:** see [Enable js-ipfs](#enable-js-ipfs) for more info).